-Centuries old forts, winding cobble stoned alleys, one of a kind eats.
-Experience the best St. George’s has to offer during this uniquely curated bicycle tour with Kristin White and her bicycle Shoshanna.
+Centuries-old forts, winding cobble stoned alleys, one of a kind eats.
+Experience the best St. George’s has to offer during this uniquely curated bicycle tour with Kristin White and her bicycle.

 Bermuda is a bona fide deep-sea fishing destination.
 Its waters are filled with big-game catches like marlin, tuna and wahoo.
 Many fishing charters can cut whatever seafood you catch into filets for a fresh, hand-caught seafood lunch.

-Paddle across Bermuda’s turquoise waters on a 3.5-hour guided kayak tour.
-Crystal Clear Kayaks has glass-bottom viewing panels that give you incredible glimpses of undersea life.
+Paddle across Bermuda’s turquoise waters on a crystal clear kayak from Bermuda Watersports.
+These clear kayaks have glass-bottom viewing panels that give you incredible glimpses of undersea life.